-To check account number or member details you can purchase your CIBIL Score and CIR.
+To check account number or member details you can purchase your CIBIL Score and Report.
 This report will contain complete details of your credit history across various lenders and products, enabling you to check all the aforesaid information.

 Contains your name, date of birth, gender and identification numbers such as PAN, passport number, voter’s number

 Address and telephone numbers are provided in this section, up to 4 addresses are present

 Monthly or annual income details as reported by the Members (Banks and Financial institutions).